LeiWangR/video-ar/README.md

 Using Taylor videos for action recognition is a simple two-step process.

-- To extract Taylor video from RGB video, simply run `taylor-video.ipynb`.
+- To extract Taylor video from an RGB video, simply run `taylor-video.ipynb`.
-- To extract Taylor-transformed skeletons from human skeleton sequences, simply run `taylor-skeleton.ipynb'
+- To extract Taylor-transformed skeletons from human skeleton sequences, simply run `taylor-skeleton.ipynb'.
+Note that we only use the displacement concept for Taylor skeleton sequence computation.
-- To use Taylor videos for action recognition, simply follow [open-mmlab/mmaction2](https://github.com/open-mmlab/mmaction2?tab=readme-ov-file):
+- To use Taylor videos for action recognition, simply follow the instructions provided in [open-mmlab/mmaction2](https://github.com/open-mmlab/mmaction2?tab=readme-ov-file):
   - Environmental setup: [Installation](https://mmaction2.readthedocs.io/en/latest/get_started/installation.html).
+- To use Taylor skeleton sequences for action recognition, simply replace the use of original skeleton sequences with the computed Taylor skeleton sequences.
+- Note that Taylor videos and Taylor-transformered skeletons can be applied to various video processing tasks such as anomaly detection, deep fake, motion extraction, video generation, etc.

 ## Visualisation